input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/wasm_modules.md

 1. Create an unsigned WASM Component Module.
 2. Sign it as one or more authors.
-3. *Optionally, sign it as one or more publishers.*

 #### Creating the unsigned Application Package